Get Started

 There are three ways to look for a provider:

-- How to search the online Provider Directory
+- Search the online Provider Directory.

 View the online Provider Directory.- Make sure to select your plan in the Health Plan drop-down menu.

-- Choose a Provider type
+- Choose a provider type.

 - Check the box for “Accepting New Patients."

-- How to download the Provider Directory
+- Download the Provider Directory.

 - Choose a town that is close to you and go to the page number listed for that town.